Understanding Equine Protozoal Myeloencephalitis (EPM)

 • Significant mood changes and difficulty swallowing

-How Do Horses Get Infected with EPM?
+How Do Horses Get EPM?

 Several factors increase the risk of EPM infection in horses: